bcgov/bcstats-govt-service-locations/README.md

 3. Defaulting to the open follows our digital principles
 4. This will enable transparency

-If at any time the "risk" changes we can convert the repo to bcgov-c GitHub.
+If at any time the analysis changes to include data with personal information, we will convert the repo to bcgov-c GitHub.
 ## Data Sources

 This project uses data from the following sources: